maxf/geotranslator/README.md

 - The downloaded code is minimised, compressed by the server, heavily cached, so that very little needs to be downloaded before the app is usable.

 - The only reason why there's a server (as opposed to just static files) is to hide the What3words API key in Ajax calls.
 What3words are working on a solution.
-Of course, removing w3w from the app would also remove the need for a server.
+Of course, removing w3w from the app would also remove the need for a server. *In fact, this is what I did for the maxf.github.io version above.
+More details in the [gh-pages README](https://github.com/maxf/geotranslator/blob/gh-pages/README.md)*

 ## <a id="run"></a>Run/develop/deploy